U.S. to send two warships to Black Sea, Russia voices concerns

-ANKARA/MOSCOW (Reuters) - The United States will send two warships to the Black Sea next week, Turkey said on Friday as Russia, which has beefed up its military forces near Ukraine, accused non-coastal NATO powers of increasing naval activity in the region.
+ANKARA/MOSCOW (Reuters) - The United States will send two warships to the Black Sea next week, Turkey said on Friday as Russia, which has boosted its military forces near Ukraine, accused NATO powers that do not have a coast line in the region of increasing naval activity.

+The Pentagon declined to discuss Turkey’s comments but said the military routinely sends ships to the region.

+“That’s not anything new,” Pentagon spokesman John Kirby said in Washington, referring to U.S. military ships in the Black Sea.

 Washington says Russia has amassed more troops on Ukraine’s eastern border than at any time since 2014, when it annexed Crimea from Ukraine and backed pro-Russian separatists in the eastern Donbass region of Ukraine.

-Violence has flared between Ukrainian troops and the separatists, spurring fears of a major escalation.
-Russian President Vladimir Putin accused Ukraine on Friday of “dangerous provocative actions” in the Donbass region during a telephone conversation with Turkey’s President Tayyip Erdogan.
+Violence has flared between Ukrainian troops and the separatists.
+Russian President Vladimir Putin, during a telephone conversation with Turkey’s President Tayyip Erdogan, accused Ukraine on Friday of “dangerous provocative actions” in the Donbass region.

 Turkey, a NATO ally, said on Friday the United States would deploy two warships to the Black Sea from April 14-15.